-General Mills Inc. (NYSE:GISD) reports quarterly earnings Wednesday.
+General Mills Inc. (NYSE:GISF) reports quarterly earnings Wednesday.
 Investors will be anxious to hear about yogurt.
 Like the company’s cereal business which General Mills revamped last year, the yogurt sector is huge but even the company admits in need of a makeover.

 The question investors will want to have answered is “How will General Mills compete with the more popular Greek-style yogurts like those produced by Dannon?”

 The company its flagship brand, Yoplait to be more Greek-like in 2013 but with less than stellar results.
 Sales fell 7% in fiscal 2016 following a 5% jump in 2015.